-(e) Nomination & Remuneration Committee
+e) Nomination & Remuneration Committee

-The Nomination & Remuneration Committee of the Board of Directors meets the criteria laid down under Section 178 of the Companies Act, 2013, read with Regulation 19 of the Listing Regulations.
-As on 31 December 2020, the Nomination & Remuneration Committee of the Company comprises of four Non-Executive Directors namely Mr. SureshTalwar (Non-Executive Independent Director, Chairman of the Committee), Mr. Ravindra Kulkarni (Non-- Executive Independent Director), Mr. Ranjal Laxmana Shenoy (Non - Executive Independent Director) and Dr. Guido Forstbach (Non - Executive Director).
+The Nomination & Remuneration Committee of the Board of Directors meets the criteria laid down under Section 178 of the Companies Act, 2013, read with Regulation 19 of the Listing Regulations and on 31 December 2021, the Nomination & Remuneration Committee of the Company comprises of four Non-Executive Directors namely Mr. Suresh Talwar (Non-Executive Independent Director, Chairman of the Committee), Mr. Ravindra Kulkarni (Non - Executive Independent Director), Mr. Ranjal L. Shenoy (Non - Executive Independent Director) and Dr. Guido Forstbach (Non-Executive Director).

-One Meeting of the Committee was held during the year on 25 February 2020.
+Two Meetings of the Committee were held during the year on 23 February 2021 and 27 July 2021.